-Name Education and Experience Anthony M. Fata Completed a Bachelor's degree in civil law (BCL), a Bachelor's degree in common law (LLB) and a Master's degree in business and administration (MBA) and is a member of the Québec Bar.
-From 1993 to 1999, he occupied various positions in the Corporate Finance and Mergers and Acquisitions department of a Canadian Chartered Bank, including Executive Director.
-During this period, he was actively involved in various equity and debt issues, as well as numerous merger and acquisition transactions.
-In 1999, he became Vice-President of sales and marketing of Sager Food Products Inc. and was appointed President in November 2004.
-In this role, he is responsible for the financial results and financial statements and is also required to understand internal controls and procedures.
-Mr. Fata's professional experiences required and contributed to the development of his ability to analyze financial statements and understand the accounting principles used by the Company.
-Annalisa King Completed a Bachelor's degree in business administration.
-Ms. King has occupied senior positions, primarily in finance, throughout her career at consumer packaged goods companies.
-She is currently Senior Vice President and Chief Financial Officer of Best Buy Canada Ltd., where she leads the company's finance and accounting departments, as well as the information and ecommerce technology, legal and real estate functions.
+Name Education and Experience Annalisa King Completed a Bachelor's degree in business administration.
+Ms. King has occupied senior positions, primarily in finance, throughout her career at consumer packaged goods companies, including Senior Vice President and Chief Financial Officer of Best Buy Canada Ltd. from 2008 to 2016, where she led the company's finance and accounting departments, as well as the information and ecommerce technology, legal and real estate functions.
 Ms. King's professional experiences required and contributed to the development of her ability to analyze financial statements and understand the accounting principles used by the Company.

-Name Education and Experience Tony Meti Completed a Bachelor's degree in Commerce.
+Karen Kinsley Completed a Bachelor's degree in Commerce.
+Karen Kinsley has been a member of the Chartered Professional Accountants of Ontario since 1979 and was named a fellow in 2009.
+Ms. Kinsley held various positions within Canada Mortgage and Housing Corporation, including Chief Financial Officer for nine (9) years and President and Chief Executive Officer for ten (10) years.
+Ms. Kinsley's professional experiences required and contributed to the development of her ability to analyze financial statements and understand the accounting principles used by the Company.
+Tony Meti Completed a Bachelor's degree in Commerce.
 Mr. Meti occupied over the past thirty (30) years various positions within Canadian Chartered Banks, including Senior Vice-President, Commercial Banking and International and Senior Vice-President, Commercial, North America.
 He is now the President of G.D.N.P.
 Consulting Services, Inc. Mr. Meti's professional experiences required and contributed to the development of his ability to analyze financial statements and understand the accounting principles used by the Company.
 Annette Verschuren Completed a Bachelor's degree in business administration.
-Ms. Verschuren has occupied senior functions throughout her career, such as President of The Home Depot from 1996 to 2011.
+Ms. Verschuren has occupied senior functions throughout her career, such as President of The Home Depot Canada from 1996 to 2011.
 She has been the Chairman and Chief Executive Officer of NRstor Inc. since March 2012.
 Ms. Verschuren's professional experiences required and contributed to the development of her ability to analyze financial statements and understand the accounting principles used by the Company.